kangelos/devops_tools/README.md

 * mqtt-panel: A fork of  Fabian Affolter' mqtt-panel, severely abused to make it work for Dingtian devices
 * bridger.sh: Make developers' life easy on kuberbnetes.
 Use bridger and access pod IPs, service IPs and kube-dns entries from your laptop.
 * /chaosmonkey: A 1 1/2 bash script kubernetes chaosmonkey helm chart.
 No dependencies, not even for an image!
+* [onlyaws.sh]: Is your openvpn GW forcing all of your traffic through it but you only need it for AWS work ?

 # Importing user group membership into terraform